ForgeRock/frdp-uma-resource-server/README.md

 # frdp-uma-resource-server

 ForgeRock Demonstration Platform : **UMA Resource Server** : A deployable web service that provides REST / JSON operations for the [User Managed Access (UMA) 2.0](https://kantarainitiative.org/confluence/display/uma/Home)  Resource Server (RS) functionality.
-This service is implemented using the JAX-RS/Jersey REST API and MongoDB for document persistance.
+This service is implemented using the Java JAX-RS/Jersey REST API and MongoDB for document persistance.
 This service also leverages the [ForgeRock Access Manager](https://www.forgerock.com/platform/access-management) for the UMA 2.0 Authorization Server (AS) functionality.

 ![overview image](images/overview.png)